GenesisFR/DS2TroubleshootingGuide/README.md

 ## Elys DS2 Succubus Manager doesn't find BW

-If you see an error like "Dungeon Siege 2 Broken World installation directory was not found in the Windows registry!", download the Reg patcher from Killah's fix (see above) and run it from \<path-to-game\> (select option 2).
+If you see an error like "Dungeon Siege 2 Broken World installation directory was not found in the Windows registry!", download the reg patch from [Killah's fix](#enable-bw--extras) and run it from \<path-to-game\> (select option 2).

 ## Elys DS2 Succubus Manager doesn't load